fahdbahri/techNews/README.md

 # TechNews Aggregator 🚀

-Tired of missing out on the latest trends in AI?
-Struggling to keep up with the flood of research papers, product launches, and influencer updates? **TechNews Aggregator** is here to help!
-Using state-of-the-art AI, this project aggregates news from key sources worldwide, summarizes it, and delivers real-time updates directly to you via Telegram.
+This project aggregates news from key sources worldwide, summarizes it, and delivers real-time updates directly to you via Telegram.

 ## 🌟 Features